 Three and a half years ago in a democratic primary debate Bernie Sanders doubled down on his assertion white people don’t know what it’s like to be poor, to live in the ghetto, to be harassed, and emphasized the need to end institutional racism and fix a broken criminal justice system.(1) I am returning to this assertion because it embodies the most prevalent discrimination in the United States against the most under represented group.
 The most under represented group in the United States is poor white people, and to a greater degree than white women, the heterosexual poor white male.

 Why the heterosexual male?
-Obviously because the gay male has the benefit of belonging to the LGBT community making his problems, the problems of a group whose interests are over represented because the discrimination is exaggerated.
-Not only is sexuality discrimination exaggerated, but as a member of a group where public perception has been built to construe your group as being persecuted, members benefit from preferential treatment from the general public as well as opportunities that are exclusive to the group.
+The gay male has the benefit of belonging to the LGBT community making his problems, the problems of a group whose interests are over represented because the discrimination is exaggerated.
+Not only is sexuality discrimination exaggerated, but as a member of a group where public perception has been built to construe your group as being persecuted, members benefit from special treatment from the general public as well as opportunities that are exclusive to the group.

 Andy Ngo investigated an alleged 15 homophobic attacks in the Portland area and found only one was reported to police.
-Following the social media, activist, and journalistic trail sources of these attacks refused to respond to his inquiries.
-Activists groups were encouraging people to anonymously report incidents, media reported on an unsubstantiated account from a self established victim who did file a police report, and many of the social media posts were the product of rumors with no verifiable source or police report.
+He followed the social media, activist, and journalistic sources of these attacks, and many refused to respond to his inquiries.
+Activist groups were encouraging people to anonymously report incidents.
+The media reported on an unsubstantiated account from a self-proclaimed victim who did not file a police report, and many of the social media posts were the product of rumors with no verifiable source or police report.
 At the conclusion of Ngo’s investigation, he shared the details with Wilfred Reilly, a political scientist who authored a book based on the investigation of 500 hate crime hoaxes occurring primarily between 2013 and 2018.
 He doubted the authenticity of the attacks based on the likelihood that a victim of unprovoked violence would report the incident to the police.
 (2)

-The definition is important as well as degree which is stretched.
+The definition of discrimination is important as well as the degree to which it is stretched.
 It is stretched because it relates to the promotion of the problem.
-The activist and group has an interest in finding discrimination.
-Anything that can be interpreted as discrimination is interpreted as discrimination and members of the group are trained to be paranoid.
+The activist and group have an interest in finding discrimination.
+Anything that can be interpreted as discrimination, is interpreted as discrimination and members of the group are trained to be paranoid.